kanbagoly/polypus/README.md

 # 🐙 polypus
-Lightweight solution to assert that concurrently executed Java codes should be not throw any exceptions.
+Lightweight solution to assert that concurrently executed Java codes should not throw any exceptions.

 ## benefits
-* Spot and collect thrown exceptions by the individual threads and make the test fail if any thrown
+* Report thrown exceptions by the individual threads and fail the test if any thrown
-* Makes possible to write fast (< 1s) concurrency tests
+* Possible to write fast (< 1s) concurrency tests
-* Makes sure that the parallel threads should start at the same time as much as possible (limited by the thread pool's size)
+* Makes sure that the parallel threads start at the same time as much as possible (limited by the thread pool's size)
 * Test have timeout (we don't want long running tests)
 * No need to care about checked exceptions (e.g.: `InterruptedException`) in the method signatures
-* No dependency to external libraries
+* No dependency on external libraries
-* For simpler usage the timeout and repetition are optional parameters
+* The timeout and repetition parameters are optional to support simpler cases

 ## usage

-Lets assume we have the following (not thread-safe) class
+Let's assume we have the following (not thread-safe) class
 ```java
 class NotThreadSafeClass {
     private final List<Integer> numbers = new ArrayList<>();